Biocentric Nature of Consciousness

 We must not only raise these questions about the principles but also ask whether they are universals or what we call particulars.
 If they are universal, they will not be substances; for nothing common indicates a ‘”this’ but rather a “such,” but substance is a “this.”
 But, if we set up the common predicate as a “this,” then Socrates will be many animals—himself and and and animal, if each of these indicates a “this” and a unity.
 If, then, the principles are universal, these things follow.
 If, on the other hand, they are not universals but like particulars, they will not be knowable.
 For knowledge of anything is universal.
 Therefore, if there is to be knowledge of the principles, there will be other principles prior to them, which are predicated universally of them.
 [1003a5-17] Substance and Essence in Aristotle, p, 144-145

 . . .
 Aristotle thought that its form or essence is the cause of being of an individual, composite substance; its essence is responsible for there being an actual determinate, unified substance rather than a heap of matter, potential and indeterminate. . . .for Aristotle, form or essence is an individual and not a universal.
-Indeed, the intent of this chapter is to replace the traditional interpretation of Aristotelian essences—that an essence is a cluster of universal properties—with an interpretation according to which an essence is an individual substance, though not, of course, a composite of sensible substance. – Substance and Essence in Aristotle, p, 143
+Indeed, the intent of this chapter is to replace the traditional interpretation of Aristotelian essences—that an essence is a cluster of universal properties—with an interpretation according to which an essence is an individual substance, though not, of course, a composite of sensible substance. – Substance and Essence in Aristotle, Witt p, 143

 Witt compares her position with similar views held by (a) Wilfrid Sellars and Rogers Albritton (“Substance and Form in Aristotle,” Journal of Philosophy, 22 [Oct.
-1957], 698-708) where, Witt states, the essence-as-form interpretation of Aristotle first originated. (b) Michael Frede (“Substance in Aristotle’s Metaphysics” in Aristotle on Nature and Living Things, ed.
+1957], 698-708) where, Witt argues, the essence-as-form interpretation of Aristotle first originated. (b) Michael Frede (“Substance in Aristotle’s Metaphysics” in Aristotle on Nature and Living Things, ed.
 Allan Gotthelf [Pittsburg: Mathesis Publication, 1985], 17-26).
 And (c) Edwin Hartman (“Aristotle on the Identity of Substance and Essence,” Philosophical Review, 85 [Oct.
 1976], 545-561.
 Witt comments in a footnote:

 My interpretation differs from both Frede’s and Hartman’s with respect to the issue of the function of Aristotle’s individual essences.
 I believe there is very little evidence for the Frede-Gartman proposal that the issue is substantial identity.
-Rather, the essence is the cause of being of a substance, the central function of essence is to explain the actual existence of a unified substance. – Substance and Essence in Aristotle, footnote, p, 143-144
+Rather, the essence is the cause of being of a substance, the central function of essence is to explain the actual existence of a unified substance. – Substance and Essence in Aristotle, Witt, footnote, p, 143-144

 Consciousness as Biocentric and Bioemergent

 In addition, I emphasize the fact that processes are capabilities (themselves, in Aristotelian terms, actualizations of dynamic potentialities) of organs, to clearly contrast this with the faulty idea that processes can exist independently of entities which realize (actualize) these processes.
 In other words, I am rejecting the concept of the primacy of processes as antecedent to entities which embody these processes or are essentially the mere manifestations of processes (an idea that can partially be trace to A. N. Whitehead and before him Heraclitus).
-This does not mean that the existence, realization or creation of entities may themselves be the product or explication of external or internal processes.
+This does not deny that the existence, realization or creation of entities may themselves be the product or explication of external or internal processes.
 Nor does it deny that entities may by their very nature be active down to the deepest level of their ontology.
 It holds only that to the extent that entities are the product of the actions of external processes, those external processes are themselves ultimately the properties and capacities of other entities.
 This view is consistent with biological emergence, i. e. the idea that an organism consists of a hierarchy of emergent processes from a hierarchy of ‘nested’ systems of complex structures.